-Breathing or respiration is the process of two stages, inhaling and exhaling to promote the exchange of gases within the environment.
-In this process, the required amount of air is taken in and released out with the help of our nose and other respiratory organs.
+A human lung can hold a maximum of six litres of air.
 The volume of air involved in the breathing process can be evaluated with the help of a spirometer.
-It is an equipment which is used to examine the total volume of inhaled and exhaled air by the lungs.
-It is also used in Pulmonary function testing.
+It is an equipment which is used to examine the total volume of air inhaled and exhaled by the lungs.
+It is also used in testing the pulmonary function.

 TLC = TV + ERV + IRV + RV